therealbstern/apcupsd/doc/manual/manual.rst

 Before using multimon and the other CGI programs, first ensure that apcupsd is configured to run the Network Information Server.
 This is done by setting ``NETSERVER on`` in /etc/apcupsd/apcupsd.conf.
 This switch is on by default.
-If you are unsure of its state, see the section at the end of this chapter concerning the Client test program.

 Next you must edit the hosts file /etc/apcupsd/hosts.conf and at the end, add the name of the hosts you want to monitor and a label